arthur0000-1/LCA_CPU_encapsulation/README.md

 ## Model

-PYthon used for the modelisation of CPU Bill of Materials.
+Jupyther notebook in python used for the modelisation of CPU Bill of Materials.

 ## Life Cycle Inventory